GeoscienceAustralia/GeodePy/docs/features/angles.rst

 Conversion between all formats is supported as shown below:

-* Radians to/from Decimal Degrees via builtin math.radians and math.degrees
+* Radians to/from Decimal Degrees via built in math.radians and math.degrees

 * Formats as floats to all other types via functions in the form abrv2abrv